Gravity-Bridge/Gravity-Bridge/docs/design/messages.md

 ### ConfirmBatch

-Submits an Ethereum signature over a batche appearing in the `LastPendingBatchRequestByAddr` query
+Submits an Ethereum signature over a batch appearing in the `LastPendingBatchRequestByAddr` query

 ### ConfirmLogicCall

-Submits an Ethereum signature over a batche appearing in the `LastPendingLogicCallByAddr` query
+Submits an Ethereum signature over a batch appearing in the `LastPendingLogicCallByAddr` query

 ### ValsetConfirm

-Submits an Ethereum signature over a batche appearing in the `LastPendingValsetRequestByAddr` query
+Submits an Ethereum signature over a batch appearing in the `LastPendingValsetRequestByAddr` query

 ## Validator Messages